lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Operations title='SCHC operations from a sender point of view: header compression and fragmentation'}

+# Rule ID

+Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or
+for Fragmentation.
+The size of the Rule ID is not specified in this document.
+It is implementation-specific and can vary
+according to the LPWAN technology and the number of packets, among others.

+The Rule ID space needs at least to be divided in two parts, some values are reserved for functionalities other than header
+compression (see {{IDComp}}), such as fragmentation (see {{Frag}}).

+The Rule ID for the SCHC C/D identifies the context used to keep the Field Description of the header packet.
+However,
+fragmentation may benefit from using specific Rule IDs (which are tied to specific modes and settings) for a particular
+underlying LPWAN technology.

+The size in bits of the Rule ID is based on many parameters.
+In SCHC C/D the size SHOULD be reduced to a minimal size of some bits, by default 4.
+In the fragmentation the Rule ID size depends on the reliable modes, and the L2 PDU size in order to ACK the complete fragments in the Bitmap, the default value is implementation dependant and may be defined in the technology-specific documents.

 # Static Context Header Compression